 We do not, therefore, regard our role as being to make a choice about whether to uphold or reject a complaint.
-Nevertheless, it is appropriate for us to report that, across the 20 cases on which we reported, we did not encounter any serious failings.
+Nevertheless, it is appropriate for us to report that, across the 21 cases on which we reported, we did not encounter any serious failings.

-In five cases, the adjudicators found that Ofsted had dealt with the complaint in accordance with its published complaints procedure and we did not have any advice or recommendations to make in improving the service.
-From the remaining 15 complaints on which we did make recommendations, all had case-specific recommended actions, whilst in seven instances we also suggested general procedural improvements.
+In 12 cases, the adjudicators found that Ofsted had dealt with the complaint in accordance with its published complaints procedure and we did not have any advice or recommendations to make about improving the service.
+From the remaining nine complaints on which we did make recommendations, all had case-specific recommended actions, whilst in two instances we also suggested general procedural improvements.
+It is encouraging to note that all of these figures are markedly lower than in previous years; last year we made recommendations in 15 out of 20 cases, with a total of 28 case-specific and 13 general recommendations.